jaeksoft/opensearchserver/src/doc/en/documentation/faq/crawling/how_to_use_variables_with_database_crawler.md

-## How to use variables with Database Crawler
+## How to use variables with the Database Crawler

-OpenSearchServer's database crawler is a powerful feature allowing to crawl several types of database using an SQL query.
+OpenSearchServer's database crawler's job is to crawl several types of database using an SQL query.

-This SQL query can contain some variables whose values will be set on execution time.
+This SQL query can contain multiple variables, whose values will be set at execution time.

-### Defining variables in SQL query
+### Defining variables in SQL queries

-In SQL query, variables can be used anywhere.
-They must be written with this format: `{variableName}`.
+Variables can be used anywhere in a SQL query.
+They must be written using this format: `{variableName}`.

 For example: